The deviation from Adopted Planning Policy has many driving forces.

 Deviation occurs because of barriers to following Policy correctly or drivers such as time, cost, and peer pressure.

 Operators will often adamantly defend their decisions and actions as necessary and justified.
-This behavior has been evident in dealings with City of Moreton Bay Planning Officers.
+This behavior has been evident in discourse with City of Moreton Bay Planning Department.